plasmatech8/django-practice/README.md

 > Basically, we have the choice to do routing via URL paths or names (+ namespaces).
 Using paths is simpler, but names allow for paths to update dynamically in views (+models).
 Names + namespaces are the best practice.

+## 07. Break

-## The next few will use previous knowledge gained
+The next few will use previous knowledge gained

 1. Create a new App named Blog
 2. Add 'Blog' to your Django project